 Of these types of attacks, DDoS attacks are quickly becoming the most prevalent at a quicker, higher volume.

 Common DDOS Attacks

-A Distributed Denial of Service (DDoS) Attack involves multiple machines working together to attack a target.
+A Distributed Denial of Service (DDoS) Attack involves multiple machines working together to attack a target, often with infected machines controlled by malware.
 While there are many different types of DDoS attacks, there are a few that are most commonly experienced:

 Smurf Attacks are a type of distributed Denial of Service (DDoS) attack where attackers exploit vulnerabilities of the Internet Protocol (IP) and Internet Control Message Protocols (ICMP).